eighty20results/pmpro-import-members-from-csv/README.txt

 This is a pretty common question and the reason is almost always because there is something unexpected in the `membership_` portion of the row being imported.

-Most often it's the date/time format for the membership_startdate and membership_enddate columns.
+Most often it's the date/time format for the `membership_startdate` and `membership_enddate` columns.

 If you use MS Excel(tm) to prepare your .CSV file, you're in for a treat...

 In my experience, MS Excel(tm) is _really_ good at changing the date format in a spreadsheet column to whatever it thinks works best (i.e. human readable).
+(If my sarcasm doesn't shine through; This actually __isn't__ a good thing!)

-However, human readable is often problematic for CSV imports, so you *have to ensure* the format follows the YYYY-MM-DD HH:ii:ss (where ii = 2 digit minute value).
+However, human readable is often problematic for CSV imports, so you **have to make sure** the date format follows the `YYYY-MM-DD HH:ii:ss` template (where ii = 2 digit minute value).
 For startdate I'd recommend using `00:00:00` and for the enddate I'd suggest using `23:59:59`.

-Just to be clear: The __only__ date format for the *membership_startdate*, *membership_enddate* and the *user_registered* columns that this plugin will accept is the MySQL datetime format: YYYY-MM-DD HH:ii:ss.
+Just to be clear: The __only__ date format for the `membership_startdate`, `membership_enddate` and the `user_registered` columns that this plugin will accept is the MySQL datetime format: YYYY-MM-DD HH:ii:ss.

 *Use anything else and your membership data will not be imported*!